Huh takes big leap off bubble with career-best 61 at Wyndham - WHIZ News

 GREENSBORO, N.C.
 (AP) — John Huh wasn’t expecting the lowest round of his PGA Tour career Thursday in the Wyndham Championship, and he had no complaints about the score or the timing.

-Huh made seven of his eight birdie attempts from 10 feet or holes and holed a 40-foot eagle putt on the par-5 15th hole at Sedgefield for a 9-under 61, giving him a two-shot lead over Sungjae Im among early starters in the final tournament of the regular season.
+Huh made seven of his eight birdie attempts from 10 feet or closer and holed a 40-foot eagle putt on the par-5 15th hole at Sedgefield for a 9-under 61, giving him a two-shot lead over Sungjae Im in the final tournament of the regular season.

 “It’s kind of strange because like earlier I mentioned, I wasn’t really feeling great with my game and (to) shoot my career low, it’s kind of weird,” Huh said.
 “Sort of mixed feelings, but I’ll take this any day.”